V-PICKS Guitar Picks Is A Family Owned Business

 Now, let us fast forward again, a few years later.
 We have not fallen short of paying one bill!
 Audrey is now 28 and has grown into a wonderful young adult and is married with 2 children.
 She has become a family therapist.
 Recently her doctor told us that EVERY one of her blood tests came back normal!
 Someone at church this morning told me how good and healthy she is looking!
 Adam, our son, also a therapist is married with a son and they are doing quite well.

 Eventually V-PICKS moved to Nashville in 2010.
 We are selling thousands of V-PICKS, literally all over the world!
 Not a day goes by that I’m not talking to, or writing to someone from Europe, Asia, Israel, etc. Carlos Santana, Brad Whitford, Billy Gibbons, Phil Keaggy, Johnny Hiland and other well known artists are now playing V-PICKS.
 Our plectrums are sold in over 400 stores here in the US not to mention worldwide.
 We are making guitar picks, electric guitar picks, acoustic guitar picks, mandolin guitar picks, bass guitar picks and even dulcimer guitar picks!
 We have well over 100 different models of plectrums now.

 In conclusion, we have a great God, my friend.
 He hears when His children call out to Him.
 I give Him all the glory and praise for where the Smiths are today.
 Could it be, after that one cry for help, did He hear from Heaven and gather us under His pinions as promised so long ago?
 Does He actually know how many hairs are on our heads and does not even a sparrow fall from the sky that He does not know?
 Choose you, this day, who you may serve, but as for me and my house we will serve the Lord.

 Thank you so much for taking the time to read our story.

-To read more about V-Picks Guitar Picks, please visit our Wiki page.
+To read more about V-PICKS Guitar Picks, please visit our Wikipedia page.